SettleMint

 IssueWhat to check

-Option not visibleVerify that your operator account has the Custodian role for the asset and that the Asset Console makes the action available for the current asset state.
+Option not visibleVerify that your operator account has the Custodian role for the asset and that the Console makes this operation available for the current asset state.

 Insufficient balanceCheck the source holder's balance before submitting the transfer.